joshhus/blockchain-sw-25/howto/console-deploy-ocp.md

 {:codeblock}

 You need to specify the external endpoint information of the console in the `ibp-console.yaml` file:
 - Replace `<DOMAIN>` with the name of your cluster domain.
 You can find this value by using the OpenShift web console.
 Use the dropdown menu next to **OpenShift Container Platform** at the top left of the page to switch from **Service Catalog** to **Cluster Console**.
-Examine the url for that page.
+Examine the URL for that page.
 It will be similar to `console.xyz.abc.com/k8s/cluster/projects`.
 The value of the domain then would be `xyz.abc.com`, after removing `console` and `/k8s/cluster/projects`.

 You need to provide the user name and password that is used to access the console for the first time:
 - Replace `<EMAIL>` with the email address of the console administrator.